Emidio/zabbix_template_powerwall/README.md

 Import Zabbix template.
 Create a new host (doesn't matter interface, I set SNMP), assign the template, set the correct macros:

-{$PWL_ADDRESS}    Powerwall local IP adddress.
+* {$PWL_ADDRESS}    Powerwall local IP adddress.
-{$PWL_EMAIL}      Your Tesla registration email.
+* {$PWL_EMAIL}      Your Tesla registration email.
-{$PWL_PASSWORD}   Your Powerwall password (not the web one, the one to access Powerwall directly using it's LAN/WiFi IP address - should be last 5 characters of serial or password printed on the sticker).
-Refer ro this document: https://www.tesla.com/support/energy/powerwall/own/connecting-network
+* {$PWL_PASSWORD}   Your Powerwall password (not the web one, the one to access Powerwall directly using it's LAN/WiFi IP address - should be last 5 characters of serial or password printed on the sticker).
+Refer to this document: https://www.tesla.com/support/energy/powerwall/own/connecting-network

 You can try using a browser and loggin in to the Powerwall IP address.